 To visit the Heritage Museum and Dougherty House, you'll need to exit the main entrance, and head to your left.
 You'll see the white and historic home just a short ways down the walkway.
 Walking towards the home, which has the Heritage museum in the basement, you'll pass the Gem Mining and Tomahawk throwing attractions.

-The heritage museum is in the basement of the Dougherty house, and contains a large collection of Native American artifacts, mainly arrow heads.
-We haven't see so many arrow in one place, ever.
+This mystery hill museum is in the basement of the Dougherty house, and contains a large collection of Native American artifacts, mainly arrow heads.
+We haven't see so many arrows in one place, ever.

 "Moon" Mullins and his wife, Marion, collected around 50,000 of these relics throughout their lives.
 They are all on display, along with carved statues, clothing, weapons, tools, and other items.

-The tour of the museum will take you in a loop back to the entrance.
+The tour of this mystery hill museum will take you in a loop back to the entrance.
 To tour the Dougherty House, which we highly recommend, head up the stairs.

 Dougherty House is the home originally owned by the founders of Appalachian State University, in nearby Boone NC.
 The home was owned by Dauphin Disco Dougherty.
 What's really interesting is that Dauphin was Daniel Boone’s son.
 Yep, the one and only Daniel Boone.